San Bernardino County: COVID-19 Microbusiness Relief Grant

 TARGET: small businesses with fewer than five employees

-- No payments for the first three months
+- No payments for the first 6 months

 - Payroll records documenting existing payroll